Consensys/doc.goquorum/docs/Concepts/Privacy/Privacy.md

 [private state transactions](PrivateAndPublic.md#private-transactions) have encrypted payloads.

 Nodes can only execute private transactions if they can access and decrypt the payload.
-Nodes involved in the transaction don't have the private payload.
-As a result, all nodes share a common public state created through public transactions and have a local unique private state.
+All nodes share a common public state created through public transactions and have a local unique private state.

 ### State verification